 Homie offers legit flat-fee savings — but may provide less personalized service than a traditional agent.

-- Flat-fee pricing model offers big commission savings on higher-priced homes
+- The flat-fee pricing model offers big commission savings on higher-priced homes.

-- Self-service listing process lets you get your home on the market quickly
+- The self-service listing process lets you get your home on the market quickly.

-- Agents juggle up to 10x as many customers at once, which increases the risk you'll have a bad experience
+- Agents juggle up to 10 times as many customers at once, which increases the risk you'll have a bad experience.

-Homie is available in the following areas: AZ, CO, CT, ID, NV, UT.
+Homie is available in the following areas: AZ, CO, ID, NV, UT.

 💲 Listing Fee